dominikbenk/git-hooks/README.md

 ## Types of Hooks
 * Client-side Hooks

 	The first group of hooks, as the name suggests, is intended for someone who contributes to a repository and wants to do it in a more efficient way.
 The are for instance 	 hooks that affect the commiting process- it is possible to inspect content of the snapshot (to run unit tests, to check for mistakes in code, etc.), to check whether the 	   commit message is written according to given requirements or to simply show certain notifications.
 Furthemore, the client-side hooks can be used e.g. to notify 		collaborators that a commit has been done, to validate accomplished changes before a push or to affect actions of Git's garbage collector

 * Server-side Hooks

-	The server-side hooks are created by an administrator in order to enforce some rules for contributors.
+	Those hooks are created by an administrator in order to enforce some rules for contributors.
 It is possible to interupt someone's push e.g. when it does not 		satisfy requirements or when it modifies content that is not allowed to change.
 At the same time, additional information about pushed content can be collected or 		notifications can be sent after a successfull push.

 ## Sharing Git Hooks with a Team
 Since Git hooks are by default part of the .git folder, they are ignored and can't be added to staging index.